annon64/logistic_growth/README.md

 fit_linear_model.R

-The script, fit_linear_model.R, produces two distinct linear models for the semi-log data using the dplyr package.
+The script, fit_linear_model.R, produces two distinct linear models based on specified time intervals for the semi-log data, using the dplyr package.
 The models plot log_N and t as the response and explanatory variables, respectively.
-The filter() functiontion was used to separate the data by given values of large and small values of t.
+The filter() functiontion is used to separate the data by given values of large and small values of t.
 The script uses the lm() function to produce two linear models, model1 and model2, distinguished by the specified intervals of t for each model.
 Model1 the growth curve when t is small (t \< 1400), and model2 when t is large (t\>2500).
-These linear models approximate the exponential and stationary growth stages described above (model 1 and 2, respectively).
-For each model, the summary() function is run to produce slope and intercept estimates.
+These linear models approximate the linea formulue for the exponential and stationary growth stages described above (model 1 and 2, respectively).
+For each model, the summary() function is run to display the slope and intercept estimates.

 The below code explains how the data was filtered to produce subsets and create the linear models: